BasketLummen/Website/_content/news/_posts/2020-09-02-test-delivery.markdown

 ---

 This is a test for a sale where
 - people can order multiple products
-- And specify a quantity themselves (specific dishes)
+- and have multiple delivery options
-- the sale will close July 5th UTC
+- the sale will close October 5th

-<clubmgmt-purchase-order-wizard sale-id="3a8c5ca3-617f-4080-bb7d-2beabdfd7859"></clubmgmt-purchase-order-wizard>
+<clubmgmt-purchase-order-wizard sale-id="fe8430bf-00a4-42b7-b077-87d8fff4ba68"></clubmgmt-purchase-order-wizard>

 <template id="clubmgmt-purchase-order-form-template">
   <form class="responsive-form">